Service times documentation for IEPs is important.

 You can see more of my color coded classroom in this blog post.

-This helps myself, my paras, and the general ed teachers daily to remember what accommodations each student has and if we are utilizing them.
-And if we notice a trend that a student has not been utilizing or no longer needs a certain accommodation, we can make appropriate recommendations at their next IEP meeting.
+That way, if we notice a trend that a student has not been utilizing or no longer needs a certain accommodation, or the setting is inappropriate, we can make appropriate recommendations at their next IEP meeting with data to back it up.